v12technology/fluxtion/docs/starting/get_started.md

 - Line 6 Filters the list of trades to the top 3 by volume.
 - Line 7 Applies a user defined mapping function to pretty print the filtered list of trades.
 - Line 8 Logs the output of the pretty print function every second.
+- Line 10 Passes the event processor to the trade event generator.

 5 seconds must pass before the first log is printed.